ywkw1717/wanna-scan/README.md

 # Usage

-If you want to check one IP
+If you want to check one IP address
 ```ruby
 $ ruby wanna-scan.rb -i 192.168.0.153
 [*] MS17-010 Scan start